AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 Technically, the first version *should* be faster, and you can benchmark this if you'd like to.
 But what we care about is Big-O theory since that's what usually motivates arguments in favor of one algorithm or another, and this does not involve any concrete benchmarking.
 So I'll leave that up to you if you're interested.

+The worst case for both algorithms is when the value we're looking for is the last one—either the last one listed in the `if` statement or the last element of the array.

-If you're not experienced with Big-O notation, you may think that the second algorithm has a worse Big-O time complexity than the first.
-But that's not true!
-In this case, the array always has a fixed size of four elements.
-We're not passing in a *dynamic* array as a dependency to our algorithm—it's just a static, hard-coded array of items that we look up in an `if` statement.
+You may be tempted to conclude that the second algorithm has a worse Big-O time complexity than the first since it's using an array, and `Array.prototype.includes` has a time complexity of $O(n)$ in the general case.
+But in this particular example, the array always has a fixed size of four elements.
+We're not passing in a *dynamic* array as a dependency to our algorithm—it's just a static, hard-coded array of elements that we search.

 Moreover, it's unlikely that we'll ever add so many items to this array in the future that the performance penalty of iterating over an array will be perceivable to the end user (if it is, we have bigger problems to worry about—like why we're doing this in the first place).
-Thus, we can conclude that both algorithms perform on the order of $O(1)$, with the second having *barely perceptible* time and space penalties because it's using an array.
+Thus, we can conclude that both algorithms perform on the order of $O(1)$, with the second having slight time and space penalties because it's using an array.

-Taking things a step further, we *could* optimize this algorithm to use a set (or, equivalently, an object/map) instead of an array.
-This would still give us $O(1)$ lookups thanks to hashing.
+Taking things a step further, we *could* optimize this algorithm to use a `Set` (or, equivalently, an object or map) instead of an array.
+This would give us guaranteed $O(1)$ lookups thanks to hashing, even if the set grows in the future.
 In fact, there's nothing wrong with using an object or set from the get-go.
-But if doing so harms your code's legibility, or if it means you need to spend more time comparing algorithms, then consider whether you really gained anything meaningful from optimizing your code.
+But the point is that you don't *have* to do this if your code performs just as well as the "optimized" version.

 #### 2. Multiple Array Iterations Aren't Inherently Slow